A Web Project of KKI

 Social Issues

 One of the hallmarks of autism is a lack of interest in or connection with other people.
-1 Although other senses, like hearing or touch, may also be impacted by autism (see Sensory Issues), it is the “social sense” 2 –our intuitive understanding of how to read, reach out to, and successfully interact with other human beings—that is most intensely affected.
+1 Although other senses, like hearing or touch, may also be impacted by autism (see Sensory Issues), it is the “social sense” 2 – our intuitive understanding of how to read, reach out to, and successfully interact with other human beings -- that is most intensely affected.

-Little girl standing apart from group of kids talkingAn infant seems uninterested in making eye contact, never smiles, or can’t bear to be held.
+An infant seems uninterested in making eye contact, never smiles, or can’t bear to be held.
 A toddler rocks in a corner, watching his own fingers flick before his face in seeming fascination, oblivious to a parent’s attempts to engage him.
 A child wanders the playground in circles before stopping to stare at the pattern of veins in a fallen leaf, uninterested in the other kids and unable to engage in the recess activities going on around him.

 Gaze, Joint Attention, and Neurodevelopment